 – What new Recommendations need to be developed to evaluate new speech/noisy-speech/music and mixed content quality requirements?

-– What new Recommendations need to be developed for a multi-dimensional subjective test methodology suitable to analyse transmitted speech in a telephone conversation?
+– What new Recommendations need to be developed for multi-dimensional subjective tests in a telephone conversation or multi-party call?

-– What enhancements to existing Recommendations need to be defined to improve the evaluation of degradations due to codec interoperability aspects, e.g. narrowband-to-wideband-to-super-wideband-to-fullband codecs?
+– What enhancements to existing Recommendations need to be defined to improve the evaluation of degradations using immersive codec aspects?

-– What methods are required for evaluating the subjective performance of active signal processing devices (particularly noise cancellation, generic sound activity detectors / voice activity detectors, comfort noise generation algorithms/devices, bandwidth extension)?

 – What enhancements to existing Recommendations need to be defined to improve the subjective evaluation of speech-based or multimodal interactive services?

-– What subjective test methodology is required for evaluating the performance of gaming based applications, in terms of perceived quality by game players?
+– What enhanced subjective test methodology is required for evaluating the performance of gaming based applications, in terms of perceived QoS/QoE by game players?

-– What new or revised subjective assessment methods are required for evaluating the effects of time-varying impairments (such as packet loss), and what guidance can be provided for the appropriate provision of sample/noise material for varying degrees of nonstationarity?
+– What new or revised subjective assessment methods are required for evaluating the effects of time-varying impairments (such as delayed packets or packet losses), and what guidance can be provided for the appropriate provision of sample/noise or music material for the testing?

-– What modifications to existing or new Recommendations need to be developed to assess new speech/music/mixed content digital coding systems, e.g. narrowband/wideband/audio speech and/or music and/or mixed content codecs operated over fixed and/or mobile networks (including Internet Multimedia Services)?
+– What modifications to existing or new Recommendations need to be developed to assess new speech/music/mixed content digital coding systems, e.g. narrowband/wideband/superwideband/fullband speech and/or music and/or mixed content and/or immersive codecs operated over fixed and/or 5G mobile networks (including Internet Multimedia Services)?

-– What new test plans are needed to evaluate (subjectively) the above-mentioned new requirements for speech/noise/music quality improvement in end-to-end communications over fixed and/or mobile networks?

-– What new test plans are needed to evaluate (subjectively) end-to-end communications over fixed and/or mobile networks using data obtained by means of "crowdsourcing"?
+– What new test plans are needed to evaluate (subjectively) end-to-end communications over fixed and/or 5G mobile networks using data obtained by means of "crowdsourcing"?

 – What guidance can be provided for collection and post-screening of subjective test results, and global analysis of results from internationally coordinated exercises in general?

-– What are the relationships between various subjective test measures, for example in the auditory modality, between intelligibility, listening effort and quality measures?
+– What are the relationships between various subjective test measures, for example in the auditory modality, between intelligibility, listening effort and QoS/QoE measures?

 – What guidance can be provided for collection and evaluation of cultural/language/ nationality dependence of subjective quality?